University Policies and Procedures Manual (previously Business Policies and Procedures Manual)

 The following categories of faculty and AP employees do not earn leave:

-• Retired faculty and AP employees who are rehired on less than half-time (e.g., 40 percent FTE) appointments
+• Retired faculty who are rehired on FTE appointments that are less than half-time;

-• Temporary faculty employed less than one semester (academic appointment) or less than six months (annual appointment)
+• Temporary faculty employed less than one semester (academic appointment) or less than six months (annual appointment); and

-Faculty on academic appointments do not earn annual leave.
+Faculty on academic-year appointments do not earn annual leave.

-In addition to the rules specified in the Business Policies and Procedures Manual (BPPM), the Faculty Manual, the Administrative Professional Handbook, and the Fair Labor Standards Act (29 USC 201), departments should develop internal processes for:
+In addition to the rules specified in the University Policies and Procedures Manual (UPPM), the Faculty Manual, the Administrative Professional Handbook, and the Fair Labor Standards Act (29 USC 201), departments should develop internal processes for:

 • Employees to submit time worked and request leave/time off; and